 Drunk and carefree, Booker rocked out with a Gibson E335 through a Fender amp, with some tape echo and fuzzy distortion that was grungy and muddy.
 Citing influences such as The Gun Club and T-Rex, as well as punk and folk, Booker creates a sonic and raw sound to call his own.
 His voice is reminiscent of classic blues: raspy, dirty but with a lot of soul.
 He kind of sounded like John Mayer and Dave Matthews, but with emphysema and a terrible smoking problem.
 Booker played alongside only one other member on stage: a drummer, who was flawless at keeping the rhythm and dynamics clean throughout their set.

 In terms of song structure, Booker’s style is eclectic and progressive and at times hard to follow.
 But hey, when you’re blues man and can move a crowd as well as him, then it really doesn’t matter at all.
 All in all Booker is an artist who has immense talent and a gift to share with the world.
 Let’s hope another accident doesn’t happen, zapping him back to 1958, as we could use some more contemporary blues to grace our generation.

-For further information about Benjamin Booker and future events visit here.
+For further information and future events visit Benjamin Booker’s website here.

 Watch the video for Violent Shiver here: